josefelq/pokedex-api/README.md

 # Pokedex API

-Pokedex API is a fully featured RESTful API for tracking your favorite Pokemons!
+Pokedex API is a fully featured RESTful API that tracks your favorite Pokemons!
 To get started as fast as possible make sure you have the following requirements checked out:
 - OS: Windows (WSL2) or Linux distro
  - Docker v20.10.12+
  - Docker Compose v2.2.3+

+## Features

+ - JWT Authentication
+ - CRUD operations on pokemons (includes private and public lists)
+ - Random number endpoint
+ - Unit testing
+ - Swagger Docs
+ - Production environment using NGINX + Gunicorn.

 ## Installation